Jookia/klipper/README.md

 2. Change ```[tmc2209 stepper_x]``` to ```[tmc2209f stepper_x]```
 3. Change ```uart_address: 3``` to ```uart_address: 0```
 4. Replace the entire ```[tmc2208 extruder]``` section with a single line: ```[tmc2209f extruder]```
+5. Ensure the stepper_x and extruder have the same microsteps

 ## Background ##